Updated October 2017

 This fall, we perused our selection and analyzed new-comers, ensuring that we still have the latest and greatest contenders.
 We also added the new North Face Venture 2 to our fleet.

 Best mobility and range of motion in the review

 While Arc'teryx dominates our hardshell review awards, 2017 marks the year they pulled ahead for rain jackets.
 But just narrowly by one point.
 The do-everything Arc'teryx Beta SL

 scored the best, or nearly the best, in almost every category.
-If we could only own one jacket, this would be it.
-Our testing team loved its best-in-review mobility, exceptionally versatility, fantastic hood design, and great storm worthiness - all at a below average weight.
-While some jackets offer advantages for certain applications, this is the do-everything rain jacket for a broad range of activities.
+If we could only own one jacket whether that be for walking the dog or a week-long backpacking trip; this would be it.
+Our testing team loved its' best-in-review mobility, exceptional versatility, fantastic hood design, and top-notch storm worthiness - all while maintaining a below average weight.
+While some jackets offer advantages for specific applications, this is the do-everything model for a broad range of activities.

 Best Bang for the Buck

 Better breathability than others in its price range

 has won Best Buy every year for six years straight.
 It pretty much invented the high-performance $100 category and still owns it.
 Updated last year with Marmot's NanoPro 2.5-layer coated technology, our testing team finds that it gets better each year.
 This fully featured jacket has hand pockets, pit zips for ventilation, and a rollaway hood.
 It's our favorite jacket for high-energy hiking and backpacking and featured enough for around town use for what is still a pretty reasonable price.
 A few other models we tested are similarly affordable, but the PreCip